jeremynesbitt/zoa/README.md

 **Install**
 Zoa uses Inno (https://jrsoftware.org/isinfo.php).
 If you download this application, you can load the config file in the /Windows directory of the repository, compile and run and it should install it for you.

 Zoa needs resource files in a specific location to run (eg glass libraries).
-The installer will do this for you, but if you want to do it yourself you can copy the files to C:\Users\currUser\OneDrive\Documents\Zoa
+The installer will do this for you, but if you want to do it yourself you can copy the files to %APPDATA%\Zoa where %APPDATA% is an environment variable.

 Note:  The Windows build uses a trick to hide the command prompt window when it is built in release mode only.
 If you want to hide the debugging information, add ```--buildtype=release``` to the meson setup command